o3de/o3de.org/content/docs/user-guide/programming/serialization/register-objects.md

 ---
+title: Register Objects for Serialization
-description: ' Register objects int the O3DE engine for JSON or XML serialization. '
+description: Register objects in the O3DE engine for JSON or XML serialization.
-title: Register objects for serialization
+weight: 100
 ---

  Serialization in O3DE is done by registering classes with a *serialization context*, which takes information about the provided class and uses reflection mechanisms to determine which class members to emit and their types.
 Serialization is controlled through the `AZ::SerializeContext` class, declared in `AZCore/Serialization/SerializeContext.h` as part of the `AzCore` library.